mongodb/mongodb-kubernetes-operator/docs/install-upgrade.md

 #### Procedure using kubectl

-The Operator can be installed using `kubectl` and the [Makefile](../Makefile) provided by `operator-sdk`
+The Operator can be installed using `kubectl` and the [Makefile](../Makefile).

 To install the MongoDB Community Kubernetes Operator using kubectl:

-1. Change to the directory in which you cloned the repository.
+1. Change to the Community Operator's directory.
 2. Install the [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

    a.
 Invoke the following command: